Kent State University School: History

-A "Teacher Training School" was part of the original plans at the establishment of the Kent State Normal School in 1910 as the modern practice of placing student teachers in the schools was not yet developed.
+A "teacher training school" was part of the original plans at the establishment of the Kent State Normal School in 1910 as the modern practice of placing student teachers in the schools was not yet developed.
 Providing 250 students for a training school was one of the many stipulations the state of Ohio gave the village of Kent in order to secure the school.
 The first classes were held in 1913 at the newly completed Merrill Hall and covered grades 1–8 with a kindergarten class at the nearby DePeyster School a few blocks west of campus.
 Kent State also operated what was known as a "model school" at the schoolhouse near Brady Lake, just east of Kent.
 The model school was intended to give teachers training in a rural setting.

-The high school was established in 1914, adding one grade level per school year.
-The first class graduated from the Kent Normal High School in 1918.
-In 1916 the school was moved into the new Science Hall (renamed Kent Hall in 1938) before finally getting their own building in 1927 with the completion of the William A. Cluff Teacher Training building, which was renamed Franklin Hall in 1956.
+The high school was established in 1914, adding one grade level per school year, and the first class graduated from the Kent Normal High School in 1918.
+The school moved into their own building in 1928 with the completion of the William A. Cluff Teacher Training building.
 In 1956, the school moved to a new building on the southwestern corner of campus.
 This building, originally known as the University School building, was renamed the Michael Schwartz Center in the 1980s.

-By the 1960s the school was no longer using education students as teachers and the school was used more as a research opportunity for students and faculty than a training school.
+By the mid-1950s, the school was no longer using education students as teachers and the school was used more as a research opportunity for students and faculty than a training school.
 Some of the educational innovations developed at the school included the team-teaching concept, integrative curriculum, block and modular scheduling, and middle school organization.
 The innovations and the school's reputation for focusing on the individual student attracted students from the region, though most of the student body was made up of local students in and around Kent.

 Budget constraints in the 1970s, exacerbated by the university's enrollment decline following the Kent State shootings, led to the gradual closing of the school beginning in 1972 with the senior high school (grades 10–12).
 The junior high school grades (7–9) followed in 1978 and the remainder of the school was closed in 1982 over fierce protests from parents and alumni.